SsnL/blog/_posts/2015-01-25-neural-network-to-predict-dota-game-results.md

 2. force the network's weights to be symmetric (or shared) because in the end there are two features describing every hero;
 3. try more complex network structures and activation functions.

 I would love to include match making ratings (MMR, a measure of skill) of the players as part of the feature vector.
-However, Unfortunately, this information is not exposed in API.
+However, unfortunately, this information is not exposed in API.

 ## GitHub repository
 The code and saved network are [here](https://github.com/SsnL/dotaPredict).
 Feel free to comment with any question suggestion.